Network neuroscience: Epilepsy

 In some cases, seizures can spread to both sides of the brain, leading to a generalized tonic-clonic seizure.
 Tonic-clonic seizures are seizures that affect the muscles.
 Tonic seizures cause a stiffening of muscles while clonic seizures are characterized by jerking or twitching.
 They are seizures that originate in both halves (hemispheres) of the brain simultaneously, causing stiffness or twitching throughout the body, known as a tonic or clonic seizure.
 A tonic or clonic seizure can also begin in one area of the brain (called a partial or focal seizure), affecting only one part of the body such as an arm or a leg.
 They can be partial or generalized.

 A simple partial seizure is when the person knows what is happening and is somewhat aware of his or her surroundings and may be able to describe what happened.
 A complex partial seizure is when the person does not know what is happening, not aware of their surroundings, and does not know anything unusual has happened.

 Some reports state that some epilepsy seizures are generalized, which means that the seizure starts in one area of the brain and then spreads but this is an outdated term because in cases of idiopathic generalised epilepsies (IGE) and childhood absence epilepsy (CAE) there is now compelling evidence that the seizures start in a well defined brain area and spread at great speed to connected brain areas recruiting specific neuronal networks into typical oscillatory behavior.

 Stroke

 A stroke, also known as transient ischemic attack or cerebrovascular accident, happens when blood flow to the brain is blocked.
 This prevents the brain from getting oxygen and nutrients from the blood.
 Without oxygen and nutrients, brain cells begin to die within minutes.
 Stroke causes focal brain lesions that disrupt functional connectivity (FC), a measure of activity synchronization, throughout distributed brain networks.
 The disruption in FC regions is caused by damage to cortical regions in the brain, which are various regions in the cerebral cortex.
 Strokes also cause a disconnection in the white matter of one's brain.
-It is shown that neurological deficits do not only arise from focal tissue damage but also from local and remote changes in white-matter tracts and in neural interactions among wide-spread networks.
+It is shown that neurological deficits do not only arise from focal tissue damage but also from local and remote changes in white-matter tracts and in neural interactions among widespread networks.